CXuesong/WikiClientLibrary/README.md

 A .NET Portable & asynchronous MediaWiki API client library for wiki sites.
 This library aims for human users, as well as bots.

 The repository is still under constructions.
+The roadmap can be found in the [repository wiki](https://github.com/CXuesong/WikiClientLibrary/wiki).

 Before running the test cases, please take a look at the [last section](#setting-up-test-cases).